SamyukthaaAnand/Hallucination-Detection-in-Multimodal-LLMs/README.md

 # 🧠 Hallucination Detection in Multimodal LLMs

 This project implements an **AI-powered hallucination detector** for multimodal models.
-It checks whether an **image-caption pair** is consistent or potentially hallucinated, using a combination of **BLIP (image captioning), CLIP (vision-language similarity), and semantic similarity models**.
+It checks whether an **image-caption pair** is consistent or potentially hallucinated, using a combination of **BLIP (image captioning), CLIP (vision-language similarity) and semantic similarity models**.

 ---